arktypeio/arktype/@re-/type/README.md

 ## Syntax

 `@re-/type` supports many of TypeScript's built-in types and operators, as well as some new ones dedicated exclusively to runtime validation.
-The following sections outline the kinds of definitions available to you when creating a model.
+The following sections outline the kinds of definitions available to you when creating a type.

 If there's a type or expression you wish were supported but isn't, we'd love for you to [create a feature request!](https://github.com/re-do/re-po/issues/new) Our parser is easy to extend, so you might just see it an upcoming release 🎁